Why Formation Was the Easy Part: A Guide to Business Maintenance

 The "Post-Launch" Reality Check

 You did it.
 You researched your business name, filed your Articles of Organization, secured your Employer Identification Number (EIN) from the IRS, and opened your business bank account.
 You might feel like the administrative hurdles are behind you, but the truth is that business formation was the easy part.
-The real challenge is business maintenance.
+The real challenge is business maintenance. annual LLC renewal filing you'll need every year.

 Keeping a business alive and legally compliant requires ongoing attention.
 State governments mandate that entities prove their active status regularly.
-Treating your LLC as a "set it and forget it" entity is one of the most common—and dangerous—mistakes new entrepreneurs make.
+Treating your LLC as a "set it and forget it" entity is one of the most common—and dangerous—mistakes new entrepreneurs make. ongoing registered agent service.

 Essential Records Every LLC Must Maintain